senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **getLicense**

-    - Gets the product license details.
+    - Gets the details and entitlements of the applied product license.

 1. **getVersion**